The entries for people & families with the surname Jones are gathered together in this SideTrack.

 Alfred died 8th April 1890 (aged 59).

-Does anyone know whether/how the Ibbetson & the Jones
+Question: Does anyone know whether / how the Ibbetson & Jones families are related?

 Born in Halifax.